Do you remember a scene like this, from a classic Western?

 A canyon wall to the left, a cliff to the right, the way blocked to the front, and pursuers approaching fast from behind—the proverbial "between a rock and a hard place."
 It kind of sounds like how we feel when facing a trial, does it not?
 Surrounded on three sides, with pursuers behind.
-It sounds like what we face when we are trying to overcome and grow, doesn't it?
+It sounds like what we face when we are trying to overcome and grow, does it not?
 It may not be a huge trial; but we are still trying to overcome our problems (our sins), and we feel like we have hit a blank wall.
 And what do we do?
 How do we overcome?

-Well, you know, the Bible has its own version of this scenario (the old 'boxed canyon' scenario).
+Well, you know, the Bible has its own version of this scenario—the old 'boxed canyon' scenario.
 It occurred just about this time of the year—on the last day of Unleavened Bread, we believe, as the Israelites were about to march completely out of the land of Egypt.
 Since this is "meat in due season," I thought that it would be a good idea to see what lessons we can learn from the crossing of the Red Sea.
 For the Israelites, this was a literal escape from "boxed canyon."

 For a moment, before we go any further with the Red Sea, let us just consider that this occurs at the end of the week of Unleavened Bread—not at the beginning.
 Now, this should give us a little bit of pause.
 If the Days of Unleavened Bread picture the coming out of sin (which they do), then think about it.
 This happened on the last day of Unleavened Bread, which is the end of that period of time where we picture coming out of sin.
 And here God had to deliver them from a very big problem, by His wondrous works.

 If we put our own lives in there, let us say that the week of Unleavened Bread pictures our entire life of overcoming.
 Coming out of Egypt, at the beginning, we came out with a high hand.
 We came out with a wonderful attitude.
 We were up.
 But over the course of time, as we near the end of that time of overcoming, things changed somewhat.
 The problems seemed to get quite a bit more difficult.
 And maybe our attitude towards them seems to change.
 We seem to be, maybe, a little bit more tired.
-We are tired of having to face the problems—not just tired because we are older and, maybe, need a little bit more help.
-We do not, maybe, have all the resources that we once had to solve the problems.
+We are tired of having to face the problems—not just tired because we are older and maybe need a little bit more help.
+We do not maybe have all the resources that we once had to solve the problems.

 Let us go to Numbers 33, to begin.
 Many of you know, by memory, what Numbers 33 is.
 It is the reviewing of the journeys of Israel as they came out of Egypt, going to the Promised Land.
 I want to read verses 3 and 4.